 Sint Maarten, a Caribbean island and constitute country of the Netherlands also suffered a similar fate in April when it experienced its third cyber-attack this year.
 All government services were offline for a week as authorities struggled to regain control of the recurring issue.

 Challenges for Smart Cities in Crisis

-The challenge for smart cities who utilise complex digital networks to manage hundreds, if not thousands, of city systems and services is that any device that relies on software to function is a potential cyber-attack victim.
-Smart city initiatives have been criticized by development experts as having been “procured and developed with little coordinated consideration of privacy and security harms” as systematic vulnerabilities like those seen in Atlanta, Baltimore and Sint Martens, become quickly exposed by criminal hackers.
+The challenge for smart cities that utilize complex digital networks to manage hundreds, if not thousands, of city systems and services is that any device that relies on software to function is a potential cyber-attack victim.
+Smart city initiatives have been criticized by development experts as having been “procured and developed with little coordinated consideration of privacy and security harms” as systematic vulnerabilities like those seen in Atlanta, Baltimore, and Sint Martens, become quickly exposed by criminal hackers.

 Accurate recovery from a cyber-attack depends on fast and perfect damage assessment according to security experts.
 A recent 2018 Deloitte report concerning ‘Crisis Management’ found that despite 46% of crisis management experts being mobilized in the past two years for Cyber related incidents, the 523 organizations surveyed displayed confidence that exceeded their crisis preparedness.
 The report also found that being at that being prepared ‘significantly reduces the negative impact of a crisis and it recommended that ‘crisis management should not begin with a crisis’.